Cardinals now set to test their own draft picks at QB

 Other

-In perusing the top rated QBs who should be entering the 2024 NFL Draft, the three QBs who stand out as being tailor made for Petzing’s system are Caleb Williams of USC, Drake Maye of North Carolina and J.J.
+In evaluating the top rated QBs who should be entering the 2024 NFL Draft, the three QBs who stand out as being best suited for Petzing’s system are Caleb Williams of USC, Drake Maye of North Carolina and J.J.
 McCarthy of Michigan.
 I believe that Williams, Maye and McCarthy will be drafted in the top 10.
 Thus, with 2 first round picks, Monti Ossenfort should be able to pick one of the three, depending on how he wants to maneuver the draft.

 Monti Ossenfort and Dave Sears have been doing their due diligence in scouting the 2024 QBs.
 It would be interesting to know how they rank Williams, Maye and McCarthy and whether they already perceive one, two or all three of them as a stronger fit for their offense than Kyler.